fjuliofontes/Indoor-Air-Quality-Server/README.md

 # IAQ-Monitor-MKR1000

-### This repository contais a work in progress of an Indoor Air Quality Unit to easly install in your habitation.
+### This repository contains a work in progress of an Indoor Air Quality Unit to easily install in your habitation.

 #### Hardware:
   - 1 x [Arduino MKR1000 - MCU](https://store.arduino.cc/arduino-mkr1000-wifi)